otrv4/otrv4/otrv4.md

       group and sets it as `their_dh`.
 3. Generates and sets `our_ecdh` as ephemeral ECDH keys.
 4. Generates and sets `our_dh` as ephemeral 3072-bit DH keys.
-5. Sends Bob a non-interactive auth message (see TODO section).
+5. Sends Bob a non-interactive auth message.

 **Bob:**